Dessine-Moi-un-Alpaga/website/README.md

 [GraalVM](https://graalvm.org).

 [Ktor](https://ktor.io) was the next logical choice, as most of its features can be compiled into native binaries quite easily.

+## Design Considerations

+### Hexagonal architecture

+The goal is to decouple the domain and application use cases from the underlying technologies, which end up being isolated under the adapters and interfaces packages.

+Pretending to be domain-driven would be abusive, as there is no real business logic.
+We recognize that the domain layer is anemic and live happily with it.

+### Avoid obese and invasive frameworks and libraries

+This project initially used the standard libraries made for interacting with the external services on which it depends (Firestore and SendGrid) and the Koin Dependency Injection library.

+Replacing those with a few lines of custom code cut the resulting binary's size in half (from ~120MB to ~60MB).

+A nice optimization was also introduced by replacing the XML Logback configuration at runtime by a serialized configuration created at build time.
+This prevents the whole XML parsing code to be included in the executable.